Darrin Chapin: Career

-Besides the Yankees and Indians, Chaplin played for the Minnesota Twins, Florida Marlins and Cleveland Indians in their Minor League systems.
-In ten seasons from 1986 to 1995, he went 40–28 with a 3.48 ERA and 15 saves in 367 games.
+Besides the Yankees and Phillies, Chapin played for the Minnesota Twins, Florida Marlins, and Cleveland in their minor league systems.
+In ten seasons from 1986 to 1995, he went 40–28 with a 3.48 ERA and 15 saves in 367 minor league games.
+In 1995, he was a replacement player during the ongoing strike for Cleveland during spring training.
 He also pitched with the Broncos de Reynosa of the Mexican League in 1995, going 1–1 with a 1.48 ERA and three saves in 11 games.

-In between, Chapin played winter ball with the Navegantes del Magallanes, Tigres de Aragua and Leones del Caracas clubs of the Venezuelan League in three seasons spanning 1990–1993.
-He compiled an overall record of 7–3 with a 3.92 ERA and seven saves in 38 pitching appearances, including seven as a starter.
+Chapin played winter ball with the Navegantes del Magallanes, Tigres de Aragua, and Leones del Caracas clubs of the Venezuelan League in three off seasons, from 1990 to 1993.
+He had an overall record of 7–3 with a 3.92 ERA and seven saves in 38 pitching appearances, including seven as a starter.

-Chapin gained induction into the Champion Athletic Hall of Fame as part of its 2004 class.
-He lives in his native Warren with his wife and five children.
+Chapin was inducted into the Champion Athletic Hall of Fame in 2004.
+He lives in his native Warren with his wife, Liz.
+They have five children.